mynameisvinn/pyswiss/README.md

 # pyswiss
-treat s3 the same way youd treat sqlite. put/get python objects in s3.
+treat s3 as a python object store.

-warning: this is a proof of concept and should not be used in production.

 ## example
 we want to save `v`, an object.